mne-tools/mne-python/doc/glossary.rst

         object class and :ref:`tut-annotations`
         for a tutorial on how to manipulate such objects.

+    Beamformer
+        Beamformer is a popular source estimation approach that uses a set of spatial filters (beamformer weights) to compute time courses of sources which coordinates are predefined.
+Beamformer weight for a particular source is selected so it minimizes average reconstructed source power at a given location, subject to a unit gain constraint.
+See :class:`mne.beamformer.Beamformer’.

     BEM
         BEM is the acronym for boundary element method or boundary element model.
 Both are related to the forward model computation and more